Skip to main content

 Who designed the Slack logo?

 The Slack logo was designed by Michael Bierut at Pentagram in 2019.
-The design has become one of the most recognized marks in the Technology industry.
+The design has become one of the better-known marks in the Technology space.

 What are the Slack brand guidelines for logo usage?